 Both the APR and a loan’s interest rate describe the cost of borrowing.

-- The interest rate is the amount of interest lenders charge on your outstanding loan balance, usually expressed on an annual basis.
+- The interest rate is the percentage lenders charge on your outstanding loan balance, usually expressed on an annual basis.

-- APR includes not only annual interest charges, but also fees and other additional costs required to get a loan.
+- APR includes not only annual interest charges but other additional fees and costs required to get a loan.
 As a result, it should provide a more accurate description of your total cost.